trung/daml/docs/source/daml-integration-kit/index.rst

   - completed several integrations of DAML for different ledgers
   - implemented uniform *administrative DAML ledger access* to provide a portable way for testing DAML applications against different DAML ledgers

+  Use this `GitHub milestone <https://github.com/digital-asset/daml/milestone/13>`__ to see the work outstanding to reach BETA status.

 GA (`tracking GitHub issue <https://github.com/digital-asset/daml/issues/661>`__) For us GA (General Availability) means that there are several